-The Bedford Park Festival raises money for local charities and the work of St Michael and All Angels, with the active support of the community and dozens of local businesses.
+The 2021 Bedford Park Festival will raise money for local charities and the work of St Michael and All Angels, with the active support of the community and dozens of local businesses.
 If you would like to get involved, please contact the Parish Office on 020 8994 1380 for more information.

 Registered Charity No. 1004354

 The Upper Room is a local charity based in W12 and working with the homeless, with economic migrants and with ex-offenders.
 It aims to give them the self confidence and support they need to become economically independent.

 At the heart of the Upper Room - in normal circumstances - is its meal service which provides nutritious evening meals five days a week.
 Free toiletries, bedding and clothing are offered when available and help is on hand for onward referrals for health, housing and benefits advice.

 In addition, the Upper Room has two other projects.
 UR4Driving offers ex-offenders the chance to obtain a driving licence, making it easier to get work in the distribution industry, and reducing the risk of re-offending.
 UR4Jobs gives the homeless and unemployed, especially those from Central and Eastern Europe, the chance to join a multilingual and personalised programme of support, to help them with entry level skills training and access to work.